What are Custom Nodes?

 Risks of Custom Nodes

-• Conflict: Nodes are incompatible with each other, causing errors.
+• Nodes are incompatible causing errors

-Of course, there are many technologies that cannot be used without installing custom nodes, so we will introduce them as appropriate, but please do not forget that "less is more".
+Of course, there are many technologies that cannot be used without installing custom nodes, so we will introduce them as appropriate, but please do not forget that "less is better".

 Installing Custom Nodes